netket/netket/docs/docs/hilbert.md

 5
 ```

-Do notice that all those methods work with arrays too, and will convert an array of $M$ indices to a batch of states, that is, a matrix of size $M \times N$.
+Do notice that all those methods work with arrays too and will convert an array of $M$ indices to a batch of states, that is, a matrix of size $M \times N$.

 Lastly, it is also possible to obtain the batch of all basis states with the {meth}`~netket.hilbert.DiscreteHilbert.all_states` method.